Truveta Mapper: A Zero-shot Ontology Alignment Framework

-Recent developments in the field have shown the potential of using context-based matching for OM.
-For example, \cite{neutel2021towards} employed contextual BERT embeddings to match two domain ontologies associated with occupations.
+Recently, transformer-based models~\cite{vaswani2017attention}, thanks to their ability to learn textual contexts, obtained SOTA for several tasks in natural language processing such as machine translation \cite{johnson2017google,xu2021editor,liu2021re}, question answering \cite{clark2019boolq}, among others.
+Similarly, in the field of OM, recent developments have also shown the potential of using transformer-based frameworks \cite{neutel2021towards,he2022bertmap,wang2022amd}.
+Neutel and de Boer (\citeyear{neutel2021towards}) employed contextual BERT embeddings to match two domain ontologies associated with occupations.
 Each sentence is embedded using BERT, and similarity is applied to get the scores for OM.
-More recently, \cite{he2022bertmap} proposed BERTMap model, which is obtained by fine-tuning the already pre-trained BERT model.
-Concatenated classes/strings from inter/intra ontologies with some auxiliary data were used as the training input for the binary classification task to predict synonyms/non-synonyms pairs.
-BERTMap also uses mapping extension and repair to refine the output mappings further.
+More recently, \cite{he2022bertmap} proposed BERTMap model, which is obtained by fine-tuning the already pre-trained BERT model for the binary classification task.
 The BERTMap model often outperformed non-contextual approaches such as LogMap, AML, and LogMap-ML.
-However, it requires quadratic time complexity, which is challenging for large ontologies.
 AMD \cite{wang2022amd} is another recent context-based matching approach that uses a BERT-based model to generate mappings and then filters these mappings using graph embedding techniques.
 Other related ontology matching systems that participated in OAEI 2022 \cite{OAEI22} are LogMap-Lite, BERTMap-Lite, Matcha, and ATMatcher.